Safest Teeth Whiteners

 Invisalign can fix minor to severe bite issues, including:

-If you only have minor to moderate crowding/gapped teeth, at-home aligners might work for you.
+However, if you only have minor to moderate crowding/gapped teeth, at-home aligners might work for you.
 These aligners are thousands cheaper than Invisalign and braces.
 However, not everyone is a candidate.

 Invisalign treatment is a straightforward and hands-on process.
 It consists of the following steps: